Horrible-Chefs/Meal-Maker/README.md

 * Testing for service using Publisher name has been implemented.
 All recipes can be queried by adding 'The Pioneer Woman' or 'All Recipes' or 'Cooking Cabinet' in the pantry.
 * App supports all functionality.
 Recipe-Search, Ingridient List , Suggestions Feature , Deleting and adding to pantry.
 * Need to work on UI part of the app.
 Also recipe database has to be extended.
+* APK can be built from the Source Code.
+Basic UI designed - more work needed though.
+Still, it works!